The Bispectrum in Lagrangian Perturbation Theory: Infrared Resummation of BAO and the Saddle-Point Approximation

 \subsection{Numerical Comparison of Resummation Schemes}

 We can now numerically investigate the BAO signal in the bispectrum as predicted by various perturbation theory schemes at tree-level and 1-loop, pre- and post-IR resummation, using the full Zeldovich calculation as a benchmark where all the effects of long-wavelength linear displacements are manifestly taken into account.
-In order to do so it is convenient to define the wiggle and no-wiggle components of bispectra as
+In order to do so it is convenient to extract the wiggle and no-wiggle components of bispectra as

 where the bispectra on the right-hand side are evaluated assuming the linear power spectra in the square brackets.
+This numerical definition includes contributions $\mathcal O(f_b^2)$ not considered in our derivations above whose interactions with nonlinearities should, however, be quite negligible.

 Figures~\ref{fig:triangle_plots_wiggles} and \ref{fig:equilateral_squeezed_wiggles} show the BAO components of the tree level, 1-loop and full Zeldovich bispectra, so defined, for bispectra of various side lengths and geometries.
-The 1-loop and full Zeldovich power spectra begin to behave quite differently at large wavenumbers, with the latter remaining mostly in phase with the tree-level predictions while the former veers off significantly and even changes sign.
-This is as expected because the damping effect by long displacements is controlled by a rather larger parameter $k^2 \Sigma^2_s$ and its effects become rather non-perturbative at the higher wavenumbers show in these plots.
+The 1-loop and full Zeldovich power spectra begin to behave quite differently at large wavenumbers, with the latter remaining mostly in phase with the tree-level predictions while the former veers off significantly and even changes sign.\footnote{We note that we have not adjusted for potential \textit{broadband} differences between the curves shown in Figure~\ref{fig:equilateral_squeezed_wiggles} or other similar plots in this paper, since in the Zeldovich case our $P_{nw}$ seems to do a sufficiently good job isolating broadband changes due to nonlinearities, and it is evident by eye that the difference between the 1-loop and Zeldovich curves in Figure~\ref{fig:equilateral_squeezed_wiggles} cannot be described by a smooth function of $k$.} This is as expected because the damping effect by long displacements is controlled by a rather larger parameter $k^2 \Sigma^2_s$ and its effects become rather non-perturbative at the higher wavenumbers show in these plots.
 The enhancement of this large parameter at 1-loop in perturbation theory is described explicitly at the end of Appendix~\ref{app:ept_1loop}.

 In comparison to the Zeldovich 1-loop prediction, the dashed lines in Figure~\ref{fig:equilateral_squeezed_wiggles} show the prediction of the \textit{resummed} tree-level bispectrum using the \texttt{RWiggle} scheme.
 Evidently, this scheme captures the damping of the BAO component quite well, with particularly excellent agreement in the case of the squeezed configuration, though it slightly underpredicts the damping in the equilateral triangle.
 The agreement in the former case can be understood by noting that in the squeezed configuration the contribution due to the integral piece is quite small, so that the wiggles are essentially due to the $\mathcal{E} \mathcal{E}$ terms for which $\texttt{RWiggle}$ works almost perfectly.